 Unfortunately, you can’t easily save the image from this site but there is an easy workaround.
 You could either screen grab the palette and create an image to use in Captivate or write down all of the Hex codes and create a custom palette graphic to use in Captivate.
 Then just follow the steps in Option 1 to import and use your custom palette.

 If you happen to be using one of the Captivate themes, a palette is automatically generated for you based on that theme.
 Also, as you’re working, if you select other colors that aren’t already in the palette, they will automatically be added to your palette when you make a selection.
 You’re still free to create a custom palette in these situations too; however, you may not need to if you plan to use the colors utilized in the theme’s interface.

 Using one of the 3 great options shown here can be a real time-saver for all of your Captivate projects.
 Just choose the option that is the best fit for you and go for it!

 Want more tips and tricks on how to control Captivate?
-Click the Sign Up Today image in the top-right corner of our site to obtain access to all of our FREE resources!!!
+Click the Sign Up button below to obtain access to all of our FREE resources!!!

 If you found this blog helpful we’d love it if you’d share it with your friends on Facebook, LinkedIn, and/or Twitter!
 You can also follow us on your chosen social media platform by clicking the applicable icon below.